Surgical Scars: How to Minimize and Treat Their Appearance

 It’s important to note that the above treatments are typically most effective for new scars.
 Old scars tend to respond less to at home strategies.
 If the above strategies don’t work for you, don’t lose heart.
 There are other options for reducing the appearance of scars.

-So you’ve followed all of the directions and tried everything you could, but that ugly scar seems to be sticking around for good.
-Don’t lose heart; your doctor may be able to help you where at home treatments could not.
+If you’ve followed all of the directions and tried everything you could, but that ugly scar seems to be sticking around for good, your doctor may be able to help you where at home treatments could not.

-- Laser resurfacing.
-This technique, which involves removing layers of skin in targeted areas via lasers, is often used to treat scarring from acne or stretch marks.
+- Laser resurfacing — This technique, which involves removing layers of skin in targeted areas via lasers, is often used to treat scarring from acne or stretch marks.
 However, laser resurfacing, also known as laser scar removal, has been shown to be effective against more established scars, like keloids.

-- Cortisone injections.
-A cortisone injection is a steroid injection that softens skin and helps hard scars (like keloids and hypertrophic scars) to shrink.
+- Cortisone injections — A cortisone injection is a steroid injection that softens skin and helps hard scars — like keloids and hypertrophic scars — to shrink.
 Understand that steroid injections may need to be done in stages.

-- Scar revision surgery.
-Surgical scar revision is a less intense form of surgery that doesn’t involve removing the scar completely.
+- Scar revision surgery — Surgical scar revision is a less intense form of surgery that doesn’t involve removing the scar completely.
 Instead, it adjusts the scar to reduce its visibility by making it blend in more with your skin.

 The options listed above are among the most common strategies for dealing with scars.
 They are not, however, the only ones.
 Your doctor may also talk to you about techniques like punch grafts and cryotherapy.
 Certain other techniques, like skin grafts, are more suitable for other types of scarring.

-For example, bleaching creams can help lighten the appearance of certain types of scars.
+For example, bleaching creams that can help lighten the appearance of certain types of scars.
 They are particularly effective against severe acne scars or strongly discolored scars.
 However, they are not typically effective for scars as substantial as those caused by surgery.

-When considering at home treatments, remember that there are numerous types of scars (from burn scars to stretch marks).
+When considering at-home treatments, remember that there are numerous types of scars — from burn scars to stretch marks.
 The treatments we’ve shared with you are the ones most effective for surgical scars and complications that could arise from them.

 It can take up to twelve months for surgical scars to completely heal.
 If your scar is extremely noticeable a week after your procedure, give it time and wait for the swelling to go down before you panic.

-What’s more, no scar reduction strategy will work overnight, so stay committed.
-For example, if you massage your keloid scar and don’t see results in a few days, don’t sweat it.
+Additionally, no scar reduction strategy will work overnight, so stay committed.
+If you massage your keloid scar and don’t see results in a few days, don’t sweat it.
 It could take weeks to see results and they will only appear gradually.